MolSSI/QCFractal/docs/source/setup_compute.rst

 =============

 Once a QCFractal server is running, compute can be attached to it by spinning up ``qcfractal-manager``.
 These ``qcfractal-manager`` connect to your FractalServer instance, adds tasks to a distributed workflow manager, and pushes complete tasks back to the ``qcfractal-server`` instance.
 These ``qcfractal-manager`` should be run on either the machine that is executing the computations or on the head nodes of supercomputers and local clusters.

-:func:`~qcfractal.QueueManager`

 Distributed Workflow Engines
 ----------------------------